ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

     $ cat .ssh/id_ed25519.pub >> .ssh/authorized_keys ; chmod 600 .ssh/authorized_keys
     ~~~

-Careful now, you have to export the new private key (the `id_rsa` file) so you can remotely connect through your ssh client.
+Careful now, you have to export the new private key (the `id_ed25519` file) so you can remotely connect through your ssh client.
 Do not close your current connection so you can use it to export the private key.

 > [!IMPORTANT]
+> **Save your ssh key-pairs**\
 > Do not forget to export and save the new ssh key-pairs in a password manager or by any other secure method.

 ### Changing the administrative user's password